vinod-designer1/terraform/website/source/docs/configuration/variables.html.md

 These are the parameters that can be set:

   * `type` (optional) - If set this defines the type of the variable.
-    Valid values are `string` and `map`.
-In older versions of Terraform this parameter did not exist, and the type was inferred from the default value, defaulting to `string` if no default was set.
-If a type is not specified, the previous behavior is maintained.
-It is recommended to set variable types explicitly in preference to relying on inferrence - this allows variables of type `map` to be set in the `terraform.tfvars` file without requiring a default value to be set.
+    Valid values are `string`, `list, and `map`.
+If this field is omitted, the variable type will be inferred based on the `default`.
+If no `default` is provided, the type is assumed to be `string`.

   * `default` (optional) - If set, this sets a default value for the variable.
-If this isn't set, the variable is required and Terraform will error if not set.
+    If this isn't set, the variable is required and Terraform will error if it is not set.
 The default value can be a string or a mapping.
 This is covered in more detail below.

   * `description` (optional) - A human-friendly description for the variable.
 This is primarily for documentation for users